ZINCTRON/Demon-Overlord/README.md

 `pip --user install -r requirements.txt`

 After that you will need a local postgreSQL database and set the envvars accordingly.

-you can find more info in the [https://www.postgresql.org/docs/9.3/tutorial-start.html](postgres documentation).
+you can find more info in the [postgres documentation](https://www.postgresql.org/docs/9.3/tutorial-start.html).

 ## Running The Bot